Questions about ACT test registration, MyACT and testing amid COVID-19

 Questions About Test Day

-- Requirements to wear Personal Protective Equipment (gloves and masks) on test day.
+Recommend to wear personal protective equipment (“PPE” such as gloves and masks) on test day.

 Yes, but no personal protective equipment (PPE) will be provided by the test center.
 Examinees are encouraged to bring their own mask, personal hand sanitizer, and other PPE.